 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 Our authentic Lebanese tabbouleh salad is a refreshing side that goes with virtually any entree.
 Fresh parsley, mint, tomatoes, and onion combine with the nutty flavor of bulgur.
-The salad gets tossed with a vibrant, lemony vinaigrette to create a salad that is healthy and full of flavor.
+The salad gets tossed with a vibrant, lemony vinaigrette that adds a bright, tangy kick.

 A bowl filled with a Lebanese tabbouleh salad.